-WHEREAS, on June 8, 2021, the City Council continued its public hearing from the May 25, 2021 Council Meeting to consider the proposed fee schedule and draft resolution, at which time all interested persons were given an opportunity to give testimony and provide evidence, both in support of and in opposition to the proposed resolution.
+WHEREAS, on May 25, 2021, the City Council held a public hearing to consider the proposed fee schedule and draft resolution, at which time all interested persons were given an opportunity to give testimony and provide evidence, both in support of and in opposition to the proposed resolution.

-NOW THEREFORE, BE IT FURTHER RESOLVED BY THE CITY OF SANTA CLARA AS FOLLOWS:
+NOW THEREFORE.
+BE IT FURTHER RESOLVED BY THE CITY OF SANTA CLARA AS

+FOLLOWS:

 - 1. Findings and Purpose.
-That the City Council hereby finds and declares that: - A. New residential subdivisions and new non-subdivided residential projects generate impacts and demands for public services, facilities, and neighborhood and community parkland, and have a significant effect on the use and availability of park and recreation space and facilities, and that the limited open space and recreation amenities provided by these residential developments are insufficient to meet demands. - B. It is the City's intent and desire (General Plan Goals & Policies: 5.9.1-G3, -G4; 5.9.1-P14, -P18, -P20) to require that such developments contribute their fair share of land, facilities, or amenities or contribute public costs toward the purchase, development and/or improvement of park and recreational facilities. - C. The imposition of impact fees is one of the customary methods of ensuring that development bears a proportionate share of the cost of capital facilities necessary to accommodate such development in order to promote and protect the public health, safety and welfare.

-- D. The provisions of this Resolution are enacted pursuant to the Charter, the City of Santa Clara General Plan and sections 66000-66025, 66477, and 66479 of the California Government Code (the "Mitigation Fee Act" and the "Quimby Act"), as may be applicable. - E. The report entitled "Public Facilities Impact Fee Study" ("Nexus Study") dated June 25, 2014, prepared by Willdan Financial Services, Inc. and reviewed by Council in June 2014, set forth a reasonable methodology and analysis for the determination of the impact of development on the need for and costs for additional capital parks and recreation facilities improvements in the City. - F. The report entitled "Santa Clara Park and Recreation Facilities Impact Fee Update Study" ("Nexus Study Update") dated April 9, 2019, prepared by Willdan Financial Services, Inc. and reviewed by Council on May 21 and August 27, 2019, set forth a reasonable methodology and updated analysis for the determination of the impact of development on the need for and the costs for additional capital parks and recreation facilities improvements in the City. - G. Pursuant to Government Code Section 66016, the City made data available regarding the costs, or estimated costs, to provide services and proposed parkland dedication standards for the public facility impact fees by posting the Nexus Study Update prepared by Willdan Financial Services, Inc., on the City's Website on April 9, 2019 and the park improvement replacement costs contained in the Facility Condition Assessment Report ("Kitchell 2017") on the City Website in January 2018, and provided the land valuation Appraisal Report prepared by Frank Schmidt & Associates dated December 31, 2020 ("Appraisal Report") on the City's website on March 30, 2021, all of which dates were all at least ten (10) days before the Council public hearing on May 25, 2021, and the continued Council public hearing on June 8, 2021.
+That the City Council hereby finds and declares that: - A. New residential subdivisions and new non-subdivided residential projects generate impacts and demands for public services, facilities, and neighborhood and community parkland, and have a significant effect on the use and availability of park and recreation space and facilities, and that the limited open space and recreation amenities provided by these residential developments are insufficient to meet demands. - B. It is the City's intent and desire (General Plan Goals & Policies: 5.9.1-G3, -G4; 5.9.1-P14, -P18, -P20) to require that such developments contribute their fair share of land, facilities, or amenities or contribute public costs toward the purchase, development and/or improvement of park and recreational facilities. - C. The imposition of impact fees is one of the customary methods of ensuring that development bears a proportionate share of the cost of capital facilities necessary to accommodate such development in order to promote and protect the public health, safety and welfare. - D. The provisions of this Resolution are enacted pursuant to the Charter, the City of Santa Clara General Plan and sections 66000-66025, 66477, and 66479 of the California Government Code (the "Mitigation Fee Act" and the "Quimby Act"), as may be applicable. - E. The report entitled "Public Facilities Impact Fee Study" ("Nexus Study") dated June 25, 2014, prepared by Willdan Financial Services, Inc. and reviewed by Council in June 2014, set forth a reasonable methodology and analysis for the determination of the impact of development on the need for and costs for additional capital parks and recreation facilities improvements in the City. - F. The report entitled "Santa Clara Park and Recreation Facilities Impact Fee methodology and updated analysis for the determination of the impact of development on the need for and the costs for additional capital parks and recreation facilities improvements in the City.